apleshkov/o2html/README.md

 o2html
 ======

-Creating an html string from object
+Creating an html element/string from the config object.

-Based on (and partially copypasted from) [Ext.DomHelper](http://docs.sencha.com/core/manual/).

 Basic usage
 -----------